-Holidays are here!
+The holidays are here!
 Yay…?
-While everyone around you seems joyful and excited, you maybe wondering why you’re feeling so blue.
+While everyone around you seems joyful and excited, you may be wondering why you’re feeling so blue.

 For some of us, holidays bring pleasant memories.
 For others, on the other hand, holidays have that sneaky nature of bringing some painful memories to the surface.
 Add financial pressure, tight deadlines, social obligations, or meeting with family members that you know will say or do something that stresses you out… Now it’s not so surprising that you’re not all that cheerful and excited for holidays, is it?
 However, there are ways to turn things around and feel different than this.